 Meet your local guide at Beijing Main Railway Station in the morning for the start of your Trans-Mongolian adventure.
-Depart on train #23 at 07:27.
+Depart on train #23 a little before 7:30am.
 The train travels westerly before turning north and passing through the Yanshan mountains north of Beijing and passing sections of the Great Wall, before arriving at the Chinese border town of Erlian.

 The Chinese – Mongolian border crossing takes around five hours for immigration and customs procedures and for changing the bogies to accommodate the different gauge railway lines between China and the rest of the Trans-Mongolian / Siberian network.

 Wake up to the sunrise of the Gobi and across the central Mongolian steppe.
 Visit the Mongolian dining car for a hearty breakfast.

 Arrive to Ulaanbaatar (locally called UB) around 2:30pm; meet your driver on the station platform for the transfer to your centrally located guesthouse.
 You have time to explore Ulaanbaatar, e.g. visiting the Gandan Monastery, Sukhebaatar Square and Zaisan Memorial hill.